Nosferatu (word): Willhelm Schmidt

-Schmidt expanded on his 1865 article in an 1866 monograph, adding the observation that the vampire was the "uncanniest spawn of national-slavic fantasy" and that his description was the Romanian perception.

 However, nosferatu in that form does not appear to be a standard word in any known historical phase of Romanian (aside from that introduced by the novel and the films).

-Internal evidence in Dracula suggests that Stoker believed the term meant "not dead" in Romanian, and thus he may have intended the word undead to be its calque.
+Heinrich von Wlislocki

 Peter Haining identifies an earlier source for nosferatu as Roumanian Superstitions (1861) by Heinrich von Wlislocki.
 However, Wlislocki seems only to have written in German, and according to the Magyar Néprajzi Lexikon, Wlislocki was born in 1856 (d.
 1907), which makes his authorship of an English-titled 1861 source doubtful.
 Certain details of Haining's citation also conflict with David J. Skal, so this citation seems unreliable.
-Skal identifies a similar reference to the word "nosferat" in an article by Wlislocki dating from 1896.
+Skal identifies a similar reference to the word nosferat in an article by Wlislocki dating from 1896.
 Since this postdates Gerard and has a number of parallels to Gerard's work, Skal considers it likely that Wlislocki is derivative from Gerard.
 There is also evidence to suggest that Haining derived his citation for Roumanian Superstitions from a confused reading of an extract in Ernest Jones's book, On the Nightmare (1931).

-Wlislocki's later description of "der Nosferat" is more extensive than either Schmidt's or Gerard's.
+Wlislocki's later description of der Nosferat is more extensive than either Schmidt's or Gerard's.
 The former two German-language sources particularly emphasize the dual role of the creature as both blood-drinker and incubus/succubus.
 Wlislocki's nosferat is said to drink the blood of older people, while seeking to have sexual intercourse with young people and especially newlyweds, often being blamed for illegitimate children (who become moroi), impotence, and infertility.
-From the description by Wlislocki, who was a half-Saxon native of Kronstadt (Hungarian Brassó, Romanian Brașov, one of Saxon Transylvania's "seven cities"), it is difficult not to get the impression that both the term and the idea must have been quite well known in his community, which makes the inability to confirm its existence in Romanian literature rather puzzling.